Revision Facelift at a Glance

 What is a revision facelift?

-A revision facelift is a secondary or later facelift procedure performed to address concerns following a prior facelift surgery.
-The concerns vary widely: recurrent jowling and neck laxity over time, an unnatural appearance such as a lateral sweep, pixie ear deformity, visible or widened facelift scars, hairline distortion, persistent platysmal banding, asymmetry or over-correction from prior surgery.
-Revision surgery is technically more complex than primary surgery because the tissue planes are altered, blood supply is reduced and facial nerve location is less predictable.
+A revision facelift is a secondary or later facelift performed to address selected concerns after previous facelift surgery, such as recurrent jowling, a lateral sweep appearance, pixie ear deformity, visible scars, hairline distortion, persistent platysmal banding or asymmetry.
+Revision surgery is usually more complex than primary surgery because tissue planes, blood supply and facial nerve location may be altered.
 Dr Scott J Turner performs revision facelift surgery at Bondi Junction Private Hospital and Delmar Private Hospital, Dee Why.

 What is the difference between a second facelift and a revision facelift?

 The terms are sometimes used interchangeably.
-In practice, a second facelift typically refers to a later facelift performed for recurrent ageing after a satisfactory prior result, while a revision facelift typically refers to surgery performed to correct a specific concern from prior surgery.
-The same patient can have both indications at the same time.
-Both are addressed at consultation.
-The technical considerations overlap, but the planning emphasis differs: a second facelift focuses on addressing new ageing changes, while a revision focuses on correcting a specific structural concern from the prior outcome.
+A second facelift usually refers to later facelift surgery for recurrent changes after a satisfactory earlier result, while a revision facelift usually refers to surgery addressing a specific concern from prior surgery.
+The same patient can have both elements at once, and both are assessed together at consultation as part of planning.

 When can revision facelift surgery be performed after a prior facelift?

-The minimum recommended interval is approximately 12 months.
-The reasons are anatomical: tissues continue to settle for 6 to 12 months after primary surgery, scar tissue continues to remodel for 12 months or longer, and the blood supply to the skin flap improves over the first year as collateral circulation develops.
-In practice, the timing for revision is often considerably longer than 12 months.
-Patients seeking revision for a specific concern with prior surgery should not assume that earlier intervention will produce a better result than waiting for tissues to settle.
+The minimum recommended interval is usually around 12 months.
+Tissues continue to settle for 6 to 12 months after surgery, scar tissue remodels for 12 months or longer, and blood supply to the skin improves over the first year.
+In practice the interval is often considerably longer, and earlier intervention should not be assumed to produce a better outcome than waiting for tissues to settle.

-Can a deep plane facelift be performed after a previous SMAS facelift?
+Can deep plane facelift be performed after a previous SMAS facelift?

-Yes, in many cases.
-A deep plane revision facelift can be performed after a prior SMAS facelift, working in the deeper sub-SMAS plane that was not addressed at the prior surgery.
-The dissection is more demanding than a primary deep plane facelift because the SMAS layer has been previously elevated and may be scarred.
-Suitability is determined at consultation after detailed assessment of the prior surgery and the patient’s current anatomy.
+In many cases, yes.
+A deep plane revision may be considered after a prior SMAS facelift, working in the deeper sub-SMAS plane that was not addressed previously.
+The dissection is more demanding than a primary deep plane facelift because the SMAS has been elevated before and may be scarred, and it is not suitable for every revision patient.
+Suitability is determined at consultation.

 What does revision facelift surgery cost in Sydney?